 So, how sustainable is organic cotton?

-Hands down, organic cotton is more sustainable than traditional cotton – the world’s most polluting crop! – which uses 24% and 11% of the global sales of insecticide and pesticides. according to WWF.
+Hands down, organic cotton is more sustainable than traditional cotton – the world’s most polluting crop! – which uses 24% and 11% of the global sales of insecticides and pesticides.
+According to WWF.

-Organic cotton is grown in rain-fed areas, without polluting pesticides.
-This means farmers rely on rain rather than ground water, which puts less pressure on water supplies in local communities.
+Organic cotton is grown in rain-fed areas, without the use of pesticides.
+This means farmers rely on rain rather than groundwater, which puts less pressure on water supplies in local communities.

 However, organic cotton is still a resource-heavy material, which requires as much land and water to grow as traditional cotton.
 So that’s still 2,700 litres of water used to produce just 1 cotton t-shirt – organic or not.